0xPolygon/cdk-erigon/docs/acl/DEPLOYMENT.md

 ## Upgrades and ownership

-- Upgrade the checker logic by deploying a new `AccessControlRBACChecker` and calling `ProxyAdmin.upgradeAndCall(proxy, newImplementation, data)`.
+- Upgrade the checker logic by deploying a new `AccessControlRBACChecker` and invoking `upgradeTo` (or `upgradeToAndCall`) via the proxy. `_authorizeUpgrade` restricts upgrades to the contract owner.
-- Transfer ownership of the registry or proxy admin via their `transferOwnership` entry points (from OZ `OwnableUpgradeable`).
+- Transfer ownership of the registry or checker via their `transferOwnership` entry points (from OZ `OwnableUpgradeable` where applicable).

 ## Testing

 Run `forge test --profile default` from `zk/tests/acl` to exercise the ACL harness with the deployment script.

+For full-node coverage, the workflow `.github/workflows/acl-erigon-e2e.yml` builds `cdk-erigon`, deploys the RBAC stack via `core/state/contracts/acl/script/deploy_prod.s.sol`, configures org/policies, reruns the node with `--acl.enable --acl.address=<proxy>`, and sends writer/stranger transactions to verify enforcement.